Kylie Jenner 'splits from Travis Scott' ｜ BANG Showbiz English

 "They have really mastered being together and successfully co-parenting.
 It's really working for them and they are just living life.
 They're doing fantastic as parents of two."

-What's more, it was suggested that Kylie - who previously dated rap star Tyga - was thrilled by Travis' hands-on approach to parenting.
+Kylie was also said to have been thrilled by Travis' hands-on approach to parenting.

 The insider shared: "Travis is very involved as a father and Kylie loves that.